lvgl/lv_port_linux/boards/nxp_imx93/README.md

 The main steps to create your own application are:

--   Modify `main.c` (see [LVGL examples](https://docs.lvgl.io/master/examples.html#get-started))
+-   Modify `main.c`
 -   Add any folders and files to extend the functionalities
 -   Update `Dockerfile` to add any package
 -   Modify `CMakeLists.txt` provided file to ensure all the required files are compiled and linked
--   Use the docker scripts provided to build the application for ARM64 architecture
+-   Use the docker scripts provided to build the application for ARM64 architecture.

 ## TroubleShooting